Skip to content

 Family-friendly things to do at Clumber Park

-Clumber Park is an ideal spot for families on a spring day.
+Clumber Park is an ideal spot for families on an autumn day.
 With 3,800 acres of parkland and the Discovery Centre for some indoor respite, there is an endless amount of fun to be had and plenty for kids to explore.

 Planning your family visit